-ex Pearse Station Down push/pull train.
+19. Driver P. Rogers stated that he was the driver of the 07.00 ex Pearse Station Down push/pull train.
 He was rested and fit for duty when he arrived at Connolly Shed at about 06.10 hours and about 20 minutes late.
 He did not sign-on for duty that morning He had been driving push/pull trains for about two years.
 At Pearse Station he did not supervise the coupling-up of his locomotive to the other vehicles of the train set.
 He was unaware that the shunter who coupled-up his locomotive had not coupled-up a push/pull train before that morning.
 When he entered the control cab he saw that the safety control equipment isolating handle was in the "isolate" position.
 He placed the isolating handle in the "run" position.
 He did not see the sealing wire.

-control cab safety control equipment isolating handles in the "isolate" position when taking over push/pull train sets at Westland Row (Pearse Station).
+Driver P. Rogers also stated that it was not unusual to find control cab safety control equipment isolating handles in the "isolate" position when taking over push/pull train sets at Westland Row (Pearse Station).
 It was his practice, in such instances, to reset the handles in the "run" position.

-If the sealing wire was available he would tie the handle in the "run" position.
-If the sealing wire was not available he would ask an Inspector to reseal the handle.
+If the scaling wire was available he would tie the handle in the "run" position.
+If the scaling wire was not available he would ask an Inspector to reseal the handle.
 There was no Inspector available on the morning of the collision.

-Weekly Circular dated 11-7-70 which required the presence of a second man in the control cab if the isolating handle was unsealed.
+Driver Rogers was unaware of the instruction issued in the Weekly Circular dated 11-7-70 which required the presence of a second man in the control cab if the isolating handle was unsealed.
 He had never reported an instance where he found safety control equipment handles unsealed.

-briver thought that the vacuum pressure gauge was reading about 25" Hg. when his train moved off from Pearse Station.
+Driver Rogers thought that the vacuum pressure gauge was reading about 25" Hg. when his train moved off from Pearse Station.